Remote Workforce in the Back Office

 Remote Workforce Webinar

-In this recording of a live webinar from September of 2021, we will delve deeper into the benefits, challenges, and best practices for implementing a successful remote work model in your back office.
+In this recording of a live webinar from September 2021, we will delve deeper into the benefits, challenges, and best practices for implementing a successful remote work model in your back office.
 You will hear from two industry leaders who had to transform their large AP operations into fully functioning remote operations virtually overnight as the pandemic caused businesses to close their onsite operations to employees.

 Matt Mitchell, VP of Financial Shared Services for Boyd Gaming, and Misti Holland, Senior AP Manager of Love’s Travel Stops & Country Stores, will share their experiences, challenges, and opportunities from converting their high-volume AP operations to a remote processing model.
 The webinar also includes high-level demonstrations of ICG solutions that helped them achieve success in adapting to the new normal.